lewagon/dotfiles/02-OOP/06-Food-Delivery-Day-Two/01-Food-Delivery/README.md

 In our app, a manager can't update or destroy an existing order.

 Implement these additional user actions:
-- As a manager, I can update an existing order
+- As a manager, I can edit an existing order
 - As a manager, I can delete an existing order

 Done?
 Time to `git add`, `commit` and `push`.